Jest isn’t compatible with Vite, if you use

 You can choose to install Majestic, which is a UI interface to see how your tests are doing.

 This package had a long alpha phase due to narrow bandwidth on Quasar team to care about it as much as it was needed.
 When the first alpha release took place the active Jest version was v26, while at the time of the beta release it bumped to v29.
 We decided to update directly to Jest v29 before releasing the beta of this package.
-The suggested path to migrate projects using v3 alpha release of this package is to re-read and apply the migration guide which has been updated to account for new changes.
+The suggested path to migrate projects using v3 alpha or beta releases of this package is to re-read and apply the migration guide which has been updated to account for new changes.

-Alternatively to the following guide, a faster way for advanced developers would be to run yarn quasar ext add @quasar/testing-unit-jest@beta and yarn add -D jest @vue/test-utils eslint-plugin-jest@latest, then let the package scaffold new files overriding the existing ones and manually merge your changes into the generated files.
+, then let the package scaffold new files overriding the existing ones and manually merge your changes into the generated files.
 Ensure to have version control in place to be able to revert if needed.
 Even in this case, we suggest to take a look to the following migration guide and use it as a checklist, as some files must be renamed/removed.

 Please note that Jest v29 requires Node v14, thus this package can only be used with Node 14 or higher.

 We adapted to the ecosystem shift towards externalizing dependencies, we now manage supported versions of third parties packages via peerDependencies.
-Run yarn add -D jest @vue/test-utils to install previously bundled dependencies.

-Run yarn add -D @quasar/quasar-app-extension-testing-unit-jest@beta eslint-plugin-jest@latest to upgrade dependencies which were already externalized.
+to upgrade dependencies which were already externalized.

 Here are some resources which you should read, adapting your tests accordingly: